Meet the Team

 Bob Delf

-With more than 42 years of experience working as a CEO, Bob serves as the Co-founder of Old Friends Club, where he has been sharing his business knowledge, expertise, and experience since 2015.
+With more than 42 years of experience working as a CEO, Bob serves as the Executive Director of Old Friends Club, where he has been sharing his business knowledge, expertise, and experience since 2015.
 From 2000–2015, he worked with MusicWorks Northwest, one of the largest nonprofit community music schools in the Pacific Northwest.

 He is an alum of University of British Columbia with an undergraduate degree in Math and Computer Science and a Master of Business Administration.